-DCWP has agreed to overhaul its enforcement approach, including strengthening complaint handling, cross-training staff, and conducting more rigorous investigations.
+DCWP has agreed to fix this: better complaint handling, cross-trained staff, and more rigorous investigations.
 As DLA Piper noted, employers should expect a new phase of stricter enforcement with more frequent investigations and higher penalties.

 If you use AI anywhere in your hiring pipeline for roles that touch New York City, here is what you need to do right now.